 World Run – Rosie Swale-Pope

-British adventurer Rosie Swale-Pope ran more than 20,000 miles (32.000 km) out of grief after her husband had died of cancer.
+British adventurer Rosie Swale-Pope ran more than 20,000 miles (32.000 km) around the world out of grief after her husband had died of cancer.

-Rosie started her World Run from her hometown Tenby in Wales on her 57th birthday, 2 October 2003.
+Rosie rented out her cottage to fund her World Run and started from her hometown Tenby in Wales on her 57th birthday, 2 October 2003.

-After 5 years, at age 61, she came home again on August 25, 2008.
+After 5 years, at age 61, she came home again on August 25, 2008, with stress fractures in both legs.
 Although her journey across 3 continents was not officially around the globe and she didn’t run for that record either, she was named Member of the British Empire by Queen Elizabeth.

 Rosie became the 1st female world runner.
 She is recognized as one of the world’s most courageous, gutsy women of her generation.
-She is the only person in world history, man or woman, to have undertaken an epic solo, unsupported run around our world at the age of 65.
+She is the only woman in world history, to have undertaken an epic solo, unsupported run around our world in her sixties.

-With her world run she raised awareness and funds for the early diagnosis of cancer, and also funds for an orphanage in Kitezh, Russia.
+With her World Run Rosie raised awareness and funds for the early diagnosis of prostate cancer, and also funds for an orphanage in Kitezh, Russia.

 Image by Tim Hill